FinchMoscow/AnimatedBar/README.md

 # AnimatedBar

-Android library for an animated bar of items that animates item's title when the item gets selected.
+Android library for an animated bar that animates visibility of items' title when an item is selected.

-*Written in Kotlin.*

-## Table of contents
+# Table of contents

 * [Integration](#integration)
 * [Usage](#usage)